Idylwild Park: History

 Straddling the Speed River within Hunt Club Valley, the park encompassed lands on both banks, as well as an islet between them.
 Wooden footbridges were erected to facilitate travel across the river and to the islet.
 The bridges were disassembled in the autumn, to accommodate for ice and floods, and then reassembled in the spring.

 Additionally, the park featured a refreshment booth, a baseball diamond and a spring, as well as two pavilions, swings, boardwalks and docks.

 The nickname "Mosquito Park" came to be assumed for the park, as mosquitos thrived in the area due to the surrounding wetlands.

 In 1916, Idylwild Park was closed permanently.
-It has been suggested that the growing popularity of the automobile, the First World War and the establishment of Riverside Park in the nearby Town of Preston contributed to the closure of the park.
+It has been suggested that the growing usage of the automobile, the First World War and the establishment of Riverside Park in the nearby Town of Preston contributed to the closure of the park.

 Present day

 The landscape of the site has since either grown over, eroded or been developed.
 The gates, pavilions, bridges and other structures are no longer present.
 The mosquitos, however, remain.

 A portion of the former site, along the southern bank of the Speed River, is now part of a conservation area that is owned and managed by the Grand River Conservation Authority.
 The City of Cambridge's Mill Run Trail passes through, making use of the dismantled rail-bed.

 The islet and most of the northern bank are private property.

 A nearby subdivision, Idylwild Estates, is named after the park.